Tomoscorbin/spark-proof/docs/pbt_for_data_pipelines.md

 | **Aligns with data quality principles** | The invariants you test in PBT - schema validity, key uniqueness, referential integrity, deterministic transformations - are the same principles that underpin good data-quality practice.
 In other words, property-based tests let you assert the same or similar rules that you'd monitor in production, but at the code level.
 This creates a clean bridge between data-quality assurance and automated testing. |
 | **Serves as documentation** | Good tests explain why the code exists and what guarantees it provides.
 Property-based tests take this a step further by expressing the fundamental truths about your data logic.
 This makes your ETL system self-describing and easier to reason about. |

+> If you’re new to property-based testing, [this series by Scott Wlaschin](https://fsharpforfunandprofit.com/series/property-based-testing/) gives a great introduction.
 ---

 ## What Properties can you test in data pipelines?